 - Apply vegetable oil to your feet after bathing, especially in the area of the cracks.
 After application, wear thick socks.
 Try doing this at night before bed and wearing your socks to bed.
 You should see results within a few days.

 - Combine one teaspoon of Vaseline and juice from one whole lemon.
 Wash your feet and pat them dry before applying.
 Apply to the dry areas and heels of your feet until you’ve used the entire batch.
 You should do this just before bed and wear wool socks to lock in the moisture.
 The wool will also prevent your sheets from becoming stained.
 The oils in the mixture will soften the dry areas.
 Exfoliate in the morning.
 Do this as recommended by your doctor.

-Preventing Dry Feet
+Can Dry Feet Be Prevented?

 Many of the treatment methods mentioned above can also be used to prevent dry skin on your feet.
 Here are some tips to help you avoid this condition:

 - Talk to your doctor about over-the-counter lotions, creams, and moisturizers to help you manage the dryness.

 - Do not rub or scratch the affected area.
 Instead, try applying cold compresses or ice packs to the itchy area for a few minutes at a time.

 - Do not wash too often.
 Avoid bubble baths, fragrant soaps, and other products that may dry your skin.
 Pat your skin dry when you are finished instead of rubbing the towel over your body.
 Use lukewarm water instead of hot water.
 The heat from the water can contribute to your dry feet.

 - Avoid saunas and steam baths if possible.